Relationships and Sex Education

 How Wiltshire's PDE Adviser can help

-A range of central training opportunities are available to support teachers deliver Relationships and Sex Education as part of a programe of PSHE education.
-Primary and secondary schools can also request bespoke training to meet staff needs or to develop a whole school approach to SRE which can be delivered through INSET or staff meetings.
+A range of central training opportunities are available to support teachers deliver Relationships and Sex Education as part of a programme of PSHE education.
+Schools can also request bespoke training to meet staff needs or to develop a whole school approach to SRE which can be delivered through INSET or staff meetings.
 Contact Nick for further details.